- Traditional Farmhouse Hardwood Flooring With Wide Planks

 Whether you choose a whitewash, gray or water-based poly for your floor’s appearance, you might find that matte is the way to go for natural floors that blend well in your home environment and add to its overall aesthetic.

 4. Country Vinyl

 If you want another option besides wood, vinyl is a great choice.
 You can find budget-friendly vinyl in styles that approximate softwood like pine.
-Additionally, vinyl floors are available in a variety of plank patterns that can give your flooring the warm and unique appearance of wood.
+Additionally, vinyl floors are available in various plank patterns that give your flooring the warm and unique appearance of wood.